vipin-banka/hunk-catalog/README.md

 * Go to **Catalog Import** collection and open **Import Sellable Item with Variants** request.
 ![import-sellable-items-with-variants](https://github.com/vipin-banka/hunk-catalog/blob/master/images/import-sellable-item-with-variants.png)
 * Provide correct data in the request body.
-* notes
-  - you need to pass two parameters
-   - "metadata": this is to tell import process what to import, it includes following
-     - EntityType: The unique name defined for entity  mapper in the policy, for current sample it is SellableItem.
-     - Components: Comma separated component mapper keys defined in the policy, for current sample it is SellableItemComponent.
-     - VariantComponents: Comma separated variant component mapper keys defined in the policy, for current sample it is VariantComponent.
-   - "entity": This is serialized value for your source entity, this will change based on your source entity.
 * **make sure to give some value in "Parents" property.** see details [here](#link-to-catalog)
 * Execute the request.
 * Open Business tools and check your sellable item and variants.